7Block Labs

 Introduction

-Key Takeaway: Leverage Chainlink's modular architecture to design resilient, decentralized data feeds.
+Key Takeaway: Leverage Chainlink's adaptable setup to build reliable and decentralized data feeds.

 2. Designing Secure and Reliable Oracle Data Feeds